Conference fosters leadership development

 General assembly, workshops

-AVMA President Jack O. Walther talked about how the new Legislative Task Force will be a partnership between the state associations and AVMA; the need for funding for the diagnostic laboratories at Plum Island and Ames, Iowa (see related article on page 641); the tremendous value the National Commission on Veterinary Economic Issues has added to the profession; and legislative updates.
+AVMA President Jack O. Walther talked about how the new Legislative Task Force will be a partnership between the state associations and AVMA; the need for funding for the diagnostic laboratories at Plum Island and Ames, Iowa (see related article); the tremendous value the National Commission on Veterinary Economic Issues has added to the profession; and legislative updates.

 Saturday workshops covered crafting a public relations program, practical applications in mentoring, running a committee or board meeting, seven essential leadership skills, and transgenerational communications.